 Ruts aren’t fun, but they’re easy to fall in.
 After the honeymoon stage, marriage (and life in general) can fall into a routine: make breakfast, corral the kids, go to work, make dinner, watch TV, go to bed.
-Taking time to travel––whether it’s a weekend getaway or a five month excursion––breaks the routine, gives you something to look forward to, and can strengthen your marriage.
+Taking time for traveling together ––whether it’s a weekend getaway or a five month excursion––breaks the routine, gives you something to look forward to, and can strengthen your marriage.

 Relying on One Another Becomes Second Nature